robot-gang/maze-runner/index.md

 <link href="assets/stylesheets/main.css" rel="stylesheet">
 # <span class="rainbow"> Welcome to the Maze Runner Bot Website! </span>

 This website is meant to document and showcase a final project for the introductory robotics course (EEC106A) at UC Berkeley.
-This page provides a general summary of the project.
+This page provides a general introduction and summary of the project.

 ---
 # Table of Contents